 One bottle costs 24.00 USD, and comes with 30 servings of 3 capsules each.
 A single should last you 30 days, which means each serving costs about 0.80 USD.

-Compared to many other supplements, this one is priced very affordably.
+Compared to many other supplements, this one is affordable.

 With that being said, you can still bring the price down significantly by purchasing the product bulk.
 In fact, Transparent Labs’ discount scheme is pretty straightforward.